pechajobs/Admin/.github/ISSUE_TEMPLATE/RFC.md

 ## 7. Open questions

-What do you need to know about this job to complete it?
+What more do you need to know about this job to complete it?

 ## 8. Resources